New obstructions to symplectic embeddings

-Indeed, if the $f_{N_j}(t_j)$ converge to a building with top level component identical to $F$ then we can take the $g_j$ to be a small perturbation of the maps $\sigma_{N_j}^{-1}$ implicit in the definition of convergence in Section \ref{compact}.
-We notice that if $f_{N_j} \circ \sigma_{N_j}^{-1}$ is sufficiently $C^{\infty}$ close to $F$ and $F$ intersects $\partial K$ transversally then by the implicit function theorem $f_{N_j} \circ \sigma_{N_j}^{-1}$ can be slightly perturbed such that the preimage of $\partial K$ coincides with that of $F$.
-On the other hand, if the $f_{N_j}(t_j)$ do not converge to a building with top level component identical to $F$ then after taking a subsequence we will derive a contradiction to Proposition \ref{path2}.
+Indeed, if the $f_{N_j}(t)$ converge uniformly to a building with top level component identical to $v$ then we can take the $g_j$ to be a small perturbation of the maps $\sigma_{N_j}^{-1}$ implicit in the definition of convergence in Section \ref{split}.
+We notice that if $f_{N_j} \circ \sigma_{N_j}^{-1}$ is sufficiently $C^{\infty}$-close to $v$ and $v$ intersects $\partial K$ transversally then by the implicit function theorem $f_{N_j} \circ \sigma_{N_j}^{-1}$ can be slightly perturbed such that the preimage of $\partial K$ coincides with that of $v$.
+On the other hand, if the $f_{N_j}(t)$ do not converge uniformly to a building with top level component identical to $v$ (up to reparameterization, of course) then after taking a subsequence and reparameterizing our path we will derive a contradiction to Proposition \ref{path2}.